hyperledger/indy-hipe/text/XXX-rich-schema-encoding-objects/README.md

 #### Documentation
 #### Implementation
 #### Test Vectors
+Test vectors are very important.
+A set of public test vectors

 ### Indy and Aries
 The complete architecture for encoding objects involves three separate